AdaK-NER: An Adaptive Top-K Approach for Named Entity Recognition with Incomplete Annotations: Experiments

 \subsection{Experimental Results}

-\paragraph{Overall Performance} To validate the utility of our model, we consider a wide range of real-world tasks experimentally with entity keeping ratio $\rho=0.2$ and $\rho=0.4$.
-We present the results with Random-based Scheme in Table \ref{model comparison} and the results with Entity-based Scheme in Table \ref{model comparison:entity}.
+To validate the utility of our model, we consider a wide range of real-world tasks experimentally with entity keeping ratio $\rho=0.2$ and $\rho=0.4$.
+We present the results with Random-based Scheme in Table \ref{model comparison} and Entity-based Scheme in Table \ref{model comparison:entity}.
 We compare the performance of our method to other competing solutions, with each baseline carefully tuned to ensure fairness.
-In all cases, CRF has high precision and low recall because it labels the unannotated tokens as O label.
-In comparison, Fuzzy CRF gains much higher recall but lower precision, resulting its $F_1$ score slightly higher than CRF when $\rho=0.2$.
-Taking all possible paths into account yields the mismatch of the gold path, hence Fuzzy CRF could recall more entities.

-The weighting scheme is effective, indicating that distribution $q$ should be highly skewed rather than uniformly distributed.
-Compared with CRF and Fuzzy CRF, weighted CRF provides a significant improvement on $F_1$ score.
+In all cases, CRF has high precision and low recall because it labels all the unannotated tokens as O label.
+In contrast, taking all possible paths into account yields the mismatch of the gold path, hence Fuzzy CRF recalls more entities.
+Weighted CRF outperforms CRF and Fuzzy CRF, indicating that distribution $q$ should be highly skewed rather than uniformly distributed.

-With adaptive $K$-best loss, candidate mask and iterative sample selection approach, our approach AdaK-NER performs strongly, exhibits high precision and high recall on all datasets and gives best results in $F_1$ score over the other three models.
+With adaptive $K$-best loss, candidate mask, annealing technique and iterative sample selection approach, our approach AdaK-NER performs strongly, exhibits high precision and high recall on all datasets and gives best results in $F_1$ score over the other three models.
 The improvement is especially remarkable on Chinese Taobao and Youku datesets for $\rho=0.2$, as it delivers over $13\%$ and $27\%$ increase in $F_1$ score with Random-based Scheme, while over $13\%$ and $30\%$ increase with Entity-based Scheme.

-Note that in CoNLL-2003 and Youku, the $F_1$ score of our model is only roughly $5\%$ lower than that of BERT with CRF trained on complete data, while we build our model on the training data with only $20\%$ entities available ($\rho = 0.2$).
+Note that in CoNLL-2003 and Youku, the $F_1$ score of AdaK-NER with Random-based Scheme is only roughly $5\%$ lower than that of CRF trained on complete data ($\rho = 1$), while we build AdaK-NER on the training data with only $20\%$ entities available ($\rho = 0.2$).
 In the other Chinese dataset, our model also achieves encouraging improvement compared to the other methods and presents a step toward more accurate incomplete named entity recognition.

 Entity-based Scheme is more restrictive, however, our model still achieves best $F_1$ score compared with other methods.
 The overall results show AdaK-NER achieves state-of-the-art performance compared to various baselines on both English and Chinese datasets with incomplete annotations.